Evacuation as Preparation

 - to provide a collection point and conduit for information from the responding emergency personnel to the evacuated population and from the evacuated population to the emergency responders.

-All Emergency Wardens should know the assembly point location for the occupants of the building they occupy.
+Everyone should know the assembly point location for the building they occupy.
 This information should also be included in student and department orientations so everyone in the building is aware of the assembly point for their building.